Last Updated: February 2020

-Best Electric Screwdrivers: Our 2017 Consumer Guide
+Best Electric Screwdriver: Our 2020 Consumer Guide

 When choosing an electric screwdriver, there are a lot of options you can take into account.
 Ultimately though, they can largely be divided into two broad categories.
-These are smaller, more portable electric screwdrivers that are designed for odd jobs around the house and the bigger, more industrial electric screwdrivers (impact drivers) that are used by professional handymen and in industrial settings.
+These are smaller, more portable cordless screwdrivers that are designed for odd jobs around the house and the bigger, more industrial electric screwdrivers (impact drivers) that are used by professional handymen and in industrial settings.
 While larger and more powerful devices will be up to the most tasks (including being able to remove screws that are rusty, broken or jammed) they will also be heavier, more expensive and less practical.
 Thus, it is important to think about the specific types of scenarios you are likely to be using your driver in and what you need your drill to be able to handle as a result.
 You can then buy the cheapest model that will still be fit for purpose!

-That said, it’s always important to think as well about the brand and the reviews.
+That said, it’s always important to think about the brand and the reviews.
 Is this a reliable product?
 Is it something that will stand the test of time and not break on you?
 Does it use a thoughtful design that makes it practical for regular use?

-Below we’ve reviewed some of our top choices for screwdrivers, each of which should cater to a slightly different audience.
+Below we’ve reviewed some of our top choices for electric screwdrivers, each of which should cater to a slightly different audience.
 Read on and find the option that best suits your requirements!

 Table of contents

 Dewalt DW920K-2 ¼ Inch 7.2-Volt Cordless Two-Position Screwdriver Kit